Home

 All about Hawaiite and Kimberlite Properties

 Know all about Hawaiite and Kimberlite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Hawaiite and Kimberlite belong to Igneous Rocks.Texture of Hawaiite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Kimberlite is Porphyritic.
 Hawaiite appears Dull and Soft and Kimberlite appears Dull and Banded.
-The luster of Hawaiite is not available while that of Kimberlite is subvitreous to dull.
+The luster of Hawaiite is while that of Kimberlite is subvitreous to dull.
 Hawaiite is available in black, brown, light to dark grey colors whereas Kimberlite is available in black, bluish - grey, brown, dark greenish - grey, green, grey colors.
 The commercial uses of Hawaiite are creating artwork, sea defence and that of Kimberlite are an oil and gas reservoir, as a feed additive for livestock, gemstone, metallurgical flux, production of lime, soil conditioner, source of magnesia (mgo).

 Compare Igneous Rocks